Manuela Achilles

 Courses Taught

 Teaching is an enjoyable and rewarding component of my academic work.
 Neighbors and Enemies, one of my signature courses, explores the tension in Germany between a chauvinist belief in German racial or cultural superiority and moments of genuine openness to strangers.
 Drawing on a variety of different materials – from history and philosophy to film and literature – the seminar challenges students to consider the construction and deconstruction of images of the “enemy” from different angles.
 My seminars on German and Jews, Germany and the Environment, and Hitler in History and Fiction also practice the careful multi-disciplinarity that characterizes this course.
 My larger survey classes include German History, Nazi Germany, and Western Civilization.
-Together with Kyrill Kunakhovich, I am developing a new lecture course on Fascism in Global Perspective.
+Together with Kyrill Kunakhovich, I have developed a new lecture course on Fascism in Global Perspective.
 In general, my teaching gravitates toward a co-creative style of instruction that pays particular attention to the representational regimes and affective logics that shape our understanding of the past.